stephenscki/food_id_app/README.md

 <img src="scrnshot_app.png" width="500"/>

 ## Usage
-Unfortunately, the model file used cannot be uploaded to Github due to its large size (over 100 MB).
+Unfortunately, the model file used cannot be uploaded to Github due to its large size (over 100 MB). (**EDIT:** I have been told that I can upload the model file to google drive and just put the link to it here.)
 To use this app yourself follow the steps below:

 1. Download the [Food-475 dataset](http://www.ivl.disco.unimib.it/activities/food475db/).
 That means downloading the 4 separate datasets.
 You may have to email a professor for the Food-101 dataset.
 However, Food-50 was not available, and there was no point of contact.
 By not using Food-50, there are only 451 types of food, not 475.
 2. When following the train/test split given, remove Food-50 references.
 This may create a bias, as some food classes are now missing some data.
 In particular, Food-50 seemed to have contained many images for Asian foods.